Taiari / Chalky Inlet: Te Korowhakaunu / Kanáris Sound

 The main length of Te Korowhakaunu / Kanáris Sound extends for 10.3 km from its head at the Dark Cloud Range, in a roughly westerly direction towards the main channel of Taiari / Chalky Inlet.
 The fiord is slightly shallower than the main channel of Taiari, reaching a maximum depth of 323 m compared to 374 m for the main fiord.
-A small string of islands, the Small Craft Harbour Islands, lies close to the sound's junction with the main channel of Taiari /Chalky Inlet.
+A small string of islands, the Small Craft Harbour Islands, lies close to the sound's junction with the main channel of Taiari / Chalky Inlet.

 At its head, the fiord is split into two smaller coves, separated by the aptly-named Two Cove Head.
 The northernmost of these, Islet Cove, is fed by the Carrick River, one of the largest inflows into the entire complex.
 The other cove, Cliff Cove, does not have any inflows of the same degree.
 However, the cove marks the closest point between the Chalky Inlet complex and that of neighbouring Rakituma / Preservation Inlet, at just over 500 metres from Te Awaroa / Long Sound.
 The isthmus between the two fiords constitutes part of the Dark Cloud Range, which extends seaward to form the southern side of Te Korowhakaunu / Kanáris Sound and the eastern edge of Taiari / Chalky Inlet.
-This peninsula reaches a maximum height of 1043 m at Treble Mountain, and was formerly given a name of French origin—Presqu'île Bréauté—by an 1826 French expedition, however this name quickly fell into disuse.
-The name Cunaris Sound stems from this expedition, although the exact entomology is unclear.
-It was previously believed to be derived from the plural of the French name for the canary, canaris, in reference to the songbirds and mōhua (yellowheads) prevalent in the area at the time.
+This peninsula reaches a maximum height of 1043 m at Treble Mountain, and was formerly given a name of French origin – Presqu'île Bréauté – by an 1826 French expedition, however this name fell into disuse.
+The name Cunaris Sound stems from this expedition, although the exact etymology is unclear.
+It was previously believed to be derived from the plural of the French name for the canary, canaris, in reference to the bellbirds prevalent in the area at the time.
 However, evidence has since suggested that the fiord was instead named after Konstantinos Kanaris, a hero of the Greek War of Independence, and in 2021 the spelling of the European portion of the name was altered to Kanáris Sound to reflect this naming origin.

 To the north of Kanáris Sound lie two hill formations, separated by a small glacial valley.
 These constitute the Tower Hills on the east and Te Rereka-o-Māui on the west, and consist of primarily schist and greywacke, with small portions of gneiss.